 Programming languages could high-level or low level.
 High-Level Languages (HLL) allows a coder to write programs independent of the machine type.
 Examples of it, in addition to Java, include Fortran and Pascal.
 An HLL’s source code has an easy to understand syntax.
-At runtime, this syntax is converted to a low-level so that the CPU can compile the code and process the program.
+At runtime, this syntax is converted to low-level so that the CPU can compile the code and process the program.
 Being an HLL, Java requires compilers and interpreters which makes it a tad slow against the likes of C++ but still faster than modern languages like Python.
 Students with a basic understanding of classes, frameworks, packages, and objects would find it easier to learn Java.

 Enterprise Application Development